AshleighAdams/Swis/README.md

  - View locals.
  - Inspect the call stack.
  - Reset/halt the CPU.
+ - Disassemble the program as it runs

-Note, to view the current instruction being executed, the locals, and labels for the call stack, then debugging symbols must be loaded.
+Note, to view the locals, and labels for the call stack, and full assembly beyond the disassembly then debugging symbols must be loaded.

 #### Future Features

- - Decode instructions and slowly build up the program as it executes without needing to load the debugging symbols.
  - Add support for loading the source files that generated the assembly, along with
    + breakpoint support,
    + viewing the current execution position, and